-He had an interest in art from a young age but his parents expected him to take over the family wholesaling business.
-This never materialized for reasons unknown but some suggest the family business went bankrupt while others say that Hasui’s brother in law took the responsibility upon himself.
-Either way, this freed him up to pursue his much-desired art career.
+He had an interest in art from a young age, but his parents expected him to take over the family wholesaling business.
+For unknown reasons, this never materialized, but some suggest the family business went bankrupt while others say that Hasui’s brother-in-law took the responsibility upon himself.
+Nevertheless, this freed him up to pursue his much-desired art career.

-Kawase Hasui applied to learn from Kiyokata Kaburagi, who was a highly respected artist and member of the Imperial Fine Art Academy, but was denied and instead spent the following 2 years learning the ways of Western art from Okada Saburosuke.
-Afterward, he reapplied with Kiyokata Kaburagi and got accepted.
+Kawase Hasui applied to learn from Kiyokata Kaburagi, who was a highly respected artist and member of the Imperial Fine Art Academy but was denied and instead spent the following two years learning the ways of Western art from Okada Saburosuke.
+Afterward, he applied to Kiyokata Kaburagi once again and got accepted.

 Throughout his 40-year long career, he traveled extensively across Japan and created shin-hanga woodblock prints of landscapes, towns, and cities he visited.
 Finally, in 1956, one year before his death, he got the recognition he deserved in his home country when the Japanese government declared him a Living National Treasure.